 Dick Boer spent more than 17 years in various retail positions for SHV Holding N.V. and Unigro N.V. in the Netherlands.
-Thereafter he became CEO of Ahold Czech Republic in 1998, and subsequently President and CEO of Albert Heijn B.V., Netherlands, from
+He then became CEO of Ahold Czech Republic in 1998, and subsequently President and CEO of Albert Heijn B.V., Netherlands, from

 2000 to 2010.
-From 2006 to 2011, he held the position of Chief Operating Officer of Ahold Europe and from 2011 to 2016, Dick Boer was President and CEO of Ahold N.V.
+From 2006 to 2011, he held the position of Chief Operating Officer of Ahold Europe, and from 2011 to 2016, Dick Boer was President and CEO of Ahold N.V.
 From 2016 until his retirement in 2018, he was President and CEO of Ahold Delhaize N.V.

-In May 2020, he joined the Board of Royal Dutch Shell plc.
-Dick Boer serves as Chairman of the Advisory Board of G-Star RAW CV and the Rijksmuseum Fonds, Netherlands.
-He is also Chairman of the Supervisory Board of the Royal Concertgebouw, Netherlands, as well as a non-executive Board member of SHV Holdings N.V., Netherlands.
+In November 2022, he joined the Board of Just Eat Takeaway.com (JET) as Chairman and serves on the Board of Shell plc. since 2020.
+Furthermore, Dick Boer serves as Chairman of the Advisory Board of the Rijksmuseum Fonds, The Netherlands.
+He is also Chairman of the Supervisory Board of the Royal Concertgebouw, The Netherlands, as well as a non-executive Board member of SHV Holdings N.V., The Netherlands.